 The project also is not expected to have significant adverse effects on affected marine mammals' habitat.
 The project activities would not modify existing marine mammal habitat for a significant amount of time.
-The activities may cause some fish or invertebrates to leave the area of disturbance, thus temporarily impacting marine mammals' foraging opportunities in a limited portion of the foraging range; but, because of the intermittent driving schedule (17 inwater work days between August 1 and October 31, 2024); short duration of the activities (no more than 3 hours per day combined impact and vibratory driving); the relatively small area of the habitat that may be affected; and the availability of nearby habitat of similar or higher value, the impacts to marine mammal habitat are not expected to cause significant or long-term negative consequences.
+The activities may cause some fish or invertebrates to leave the area of disturbance, thus temporarily impacting marine mammals' foraging opportunities in a limited portion of the foraging range; but, because of the intermittent driving schedule (35 inwater work days between August 1 and October 31, 2024); short duration of the activities (no more than 4 hours per day vibratory driving); the relatively small area of the habitat that may be affected; and the availability of nearby habitat of similar or higher value, the impacts to marine mammal habitat are not expected to cause significant or longterm negative consequences.

 While there are haulouts for pinnipeds in the area, these locations are some distance from the actual project site.
-There are two documented

-California sea lion haulouts in the southern Strait of Georgia, both on the western coast of the Strait in British Columbia.
+There are two documented California sea lion haulouts in the southern Strait of Georgia, both on the western coast of the Strait in British Columbia.
 The closest haulout in near Tumbo Island on the eastern edge of the Gulf Island, over 15 miles from the project site.
 The closest documented Steller sea lion haulout location is over 10 miles from the project site, on Sucia Island (Jeffries et al., 2000).
-The closest documented harbor seal haulouts are two different low population (>100 individuals) locations approximately 5 miles from the project site, one to the north and one to the south (Jeffries et al., 2000).
+The closest documented harbor seal haulouts are two different low population (≤100 individuals) locations approximately 5 miles from the project site, one to the north and one to the south (Jeffries et al., 2000).
 To the southwest and west of the project location are 14 other haulouts dotted throughout a few of the small northern San Juan Islands (North of Orcas Island) within 10 miles of the project (Jeffries et al., 2000).

-While repeated exposures of individuals to this pile driving activity could cause limited Level A harassment in harbor seals and harbor porpoises and Level B harassment in these two species in addition to sea lions, they are unlikely to considerably disrupt foraging behavior or result in significant decrease in fitness, reproduction, or survival for the affected individuals.
+While repeated exposures of individuals to this pile driving activity could cause limited Level B harassment in harbor seals, harbor porpoises, and sea lions, they are unlikely to considerably disrupt foraging behavior or result in significant decrease in fitness, reproduction, or survival for the affected individuals.